yas-sim/fdc_bitstream/README.md

 ----
 ## MFM image data format:
 The default sampling rate for the MFM format is 4MHz.
-The data rate of an orginary 2D/MFM format data is 500KHz.
+The data rate of the 2D/MFM format disk is 500KHz.
 This means, one bit cell will be recorded with eight bits of data in the MFM format.

 `|00001000|00000000|00100000|00010000|00000000| => 0x08,0x00,0x20,0x10,0x00 in MFM format`